Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 After verifying that your language file is compatible, you must publish it before it can be used.
 Once published, the course will be available to assign in training campaigns.

-Archiving or Restoring Content
+Archiving and Restoring Content

 You can archive content that you no longer want to use by following these steps: